-Research for pay: Students can be paid to conduct research-related activities.
-After the faculty member and student agree to the terms, the student should visit the Biology finance office to complete appropriate paperwork to get paid.
-The student will then be responsible for completing bi-weekly timesheets that the faculty mentor signs.
-If a student is hired at the start of a semester, the student should register for BIOL 2698 if a freshman or sophomore, or 4698 if a junior or senior.
-The faculty mentor must provide permission for a student to register by emailing Ms. Benita Black (include student name, GT ID, and course number).
-BIOL 2698 and BIOL 4698 are non-credit, audit-only courses taken at no tuition charge.
-Students doing research off-campus during the summer may still register for BIOL 2698 or 4698.
+Research for pay: In some cases, you can be paid to conduct research-related activities.
+As with research for credit, you must be involved in a biology-related research project, and not simply providing services that are only distantly related to research goals.
+Current pay rates are ~\$10-12/hr depending on experience.
+After you and your faculty member agree to the terms, you must visit the Biology finance office to complete appropriate paperwork to get paid.
+You will then be responsible for completing bi-weekly timesheets that your faculty mentor signs.
+You should register for BIOL 2698 if a freshman or sophomore, or 4698 if a junior or senior.
+Although these are audit-only, no-credit courses that do not count towards your program of study, they allow you to document your paid research experience on your transcript.
+Your faculty mentor must provide permission for you to register by emailing Benita Black (include student name and GT ID#).

-Research as a volunteer: Students may volunteer to conduct research-related activities.
-The arrangements are informal and the work can be negotiated between the advisor and the student.
-The faculty mentor should have the student fill out the Georgia Tech Agreement for Volunteer Services form available from the Biology office to officially recognize the volunteer relationship.
+Research as a volunteer: You may volunteer to conduct research-related activities.
+These arrangements are informal and the work can be negotiated between you and your faculty advisor.
+You must fill out the Georgia Tech Agreement for Volunteer Services form available from the Biology office to officially recognize the volunteer relationship.

-Research for credit or pay outside of the School of Biology: Students may be able to receive Biology research credit if they conduct research on a research project that has a biological focus in other Schools within Georgia Tech or even in institutions outside of Georgia Tech.
-If approved, the student can register for the appropriate course given the student's circumstances: BIOL 2698, 2699, 4690, 4698, or 4699.
-BIOL 4910 can only be taken with a School of Biology faculty member who holds a major or minor, but not courtesy-only, appointment in Biology.
-For research outside of the School of Biology, the student will need to have an official co-supervisor within Biology who will serve as the instructor of record (and second reader in the case of BIOL 4690).
-See Dr. Jung Choi (jung.choi@biology.gatech.edu) for details.
-Note that a co-supervisor is not needed if the faculty mentor has a minor or courtesy appointment within the School of Biology.
+Research for credit or pay outside of the School of Biological Sciences: You can conduct research in other Schools within Georgia Tech or even in institutions outside of Georgia Tech, and obtain credit for BIOL 2698, 2699, 4690, 4698, or 4699 (BIOL 4910 can only be taken with a School of Biological Sciences faculty member who holds a major or minor, but not courtesyonly, appointment in Biology).
+In this case, you have to have an official co-supervisor within Biology who will serve as the instructor of record (and second reader in the case of BIOL 4690).
+Note that a co-supervisor is not needed if your faculty mentor has a minor or courtesy appointment within the School of Biological Sciences.

-Prior to seeking approval from the School of Biology, the student should first get approval from the primary research faculty mentor (e.g. in Psychology, Emory University).
-The research mentor needs to be a PhD or MD level scientist, preferably in a group leader-like role.
-To obtain approval for this research to count for BIOL course credit, the student must then provide the Biology co-supervisor a description of the research they will be doing, the name of the primary research mentor, and the department or institution of the research mentor.
-The student should arrange to have a confirmation email sent from the primary research mentor, acknowledging that he/she is willing to serve as a research mentor, adhere to the Biology syllabus for the applicable research course, and provide the course grade to the Biology co-supervisor.
+To conduct research outside the School of Biological Sciences, you should first get approval from the primary research faculty mentor (e.g. in Psychology, Emory University).
+Your research mentor needs to be a PhD or MD level scientist, preferably in a group leader-like role (not a postdoc, etc).
+To obtain approval for this research to count for BIOL course credit, you must then provide the Biology co-supervisor a description of the research they will be doing, the name of the primary research mentor, and the department or institution of the research mentor.
+Your primary research mentor must email the School of Biological Sciences Associate Chair for Undergraduate Affairs saying that they are willing to serve as a research mentor, follow the Biology syllabus for the course in question, and provide the final grade to the Biosciences cosupervisor.
+If appropriate, the School of Biological Sciences Associate Chair for Undergraduate Affairs will approve the project for credit or pay.